 The words Zulu Wars, Shaka, Isandlwana, Rorke's Drift, Colenso, Spioenkop, Ladysmith, Dundee, Churchill, Blood River, Cetshwayo and Boers trigger a host of memories, so don't miss your chance to explore the internationally renowned KwaZulu-Natal Battlefields to relive some of South Africa’s amazing history.

 You’ll also have the opportunity to explore the heritage of the native people and feel the pulsating rhythms of mysterious and magical Africa.

 Take to the hills

-The Drakensberg Mountains are within easy driving distance and are not to be missed.
-Combining staggering natural beauty with a wealth of biologically diverse fauna and flora, this 243,000 hectare mountainous region remains virtually unchanged since the indigenous Bushmen roamed these dramatic hillsides thousands of years ago.
+The Drakensberg Mountains are within easy driving distance and not to be missed.
+Combining staggering natural beauty with a wealth of biologically diverse fauna and flora, this 243 000 hectare mountainous region remains virtually unchanged since the indigenous Bushmen roamed these dramatic hillsides thousands of years ago.